PhilipRurka/Build-Server/README.md

 Populate the table using ng-repeat.
 The table should have the following capabilites:
 - A search bar that can filter by name and address
-- Column filters when clicking on the column headers (for the name colunm, make it filter by name only and for the disconnected since make it filter by earliest time)
+- Column filters when clicking on the column headers (for the name column, make it filter by name only and for the disconnected since make it filter by earliest time)

 ## How to run the server
 To run the server for the first time, please run the following command.